Her Story

 01What do you attribute your success to?

-I attribute my success to just a desire to keep learning.
-Going from not even knowing what a PEO is to building out a profitable program really came down to the fact that I love to learn.
-I love to find out what people need and be able to give that to them.
+I attribute my success to my desire to learn, build lasting relationships and figuring out how I can help people.
+I have been in the insurance industry for a few decades and helping businesses protect themselves and their employees is very fulfilling.
+My desire to keep learning led me to a specialized insurance market, Professional Employer Organizations (PEO).
+I went from not even knowing what a PEO is to building out a profitable program that helped provide workers' compensation insurance to small & mid-size businesses.
 Resilience has been key too.
 I've been knocked down a couple of times, and I'm just not one to give up.

 02What’s the best career advice you’ve ever received?